cornell-ece5745/ece5745-S02-back-end/docs/index.md

 timing constraint information about our design.
 This file is where we specify our target clock period, but it is also where we could specify input or output delay constraints (e.g., the output signals must be stable 200ps before the rising edge).
-Use Geany or your favorite text editor to create a file named `constraints.sdc` in `$TOPDIR/asic/cadence-innovus-pnr` with the following content:
+Use your favorite text editor to create a file named `constraints.sdc` in `$TOPDIR/asic/cadence-innovus-pnr` with the following content:

     create_clock clk -name ideal_clock -period 1